JeeWeetje/iot-workshop/Azure.md

 Before connecting to Azure Functions, you will first add an Azure Stream Analytics job and Azure Event Hub.

 *Note: In this workshop, we will create uniquely named Azure resources.
-The suggested names could be reserved already.*
+The suggested names could be reserved already.
+Just try another unique name.*

 ### Prerequisites